 - Not eating or drinking things that can irritate your stomach lining.
 This includes alcohol, caffeine, and spicy foods.

-- Not taking medicines such as aspirin and over-the-counter pain and fever medicines (nonsteroidal anti-inflammatory drugs or NSAIDS).
+- Not taking medicines such as aspirin and over-the-counter pain and fever medicines.
+These include NSAIDs (nonsteroidal anti-inflammatory medicines.

 - Gastritis is a redness and swelling (inflammation) of the stomach lining.